TofuBaby77/TofuBaby77/README.md

 𓇼~    Disc    ~𓇼

    sushi_tofu

+## DNI

+Dont interact if you just hate me, want to copy or just wanna be a btch to everyone and or ship kids with adults / teens / adults
 <!--
 **TofuBaby77/TofuBaby77** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.